-RemarksPierre Alechinsky painted this work during a trip through Sweden in the studio of his friend Bengt Lindström in Sundsvall
+RemarksPierre Alechinsky painted this artwork during a journey through Sweden in the studio of his friend Bengt Lindström in Sundsvall.

 ProvenanceGal.
 Van de Loo, München

 "Would I start?
 Would I start with small lines, small crosses, small dots, with a big thing going from there to there, with a big spot that would watch me, with an idea?
 Would I start by stroking the canvas because I dream it's already finished?
 No, I'm starting."
 (Alechinsky, Paris, September 1953)